-The EAWDB is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets, errors and omissions and natural disasters for which its fiscal agent EPCOG carried commercial insurance in the name of the EAWDB.
+The EAWDB is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets, errors and omissions and natural disasters for which the EAWDB carries commercial insurance.
 Settled claims have not exceeded this commercial coverage in the past year.

 Liabilities are reported when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
-As of June 30, 2014, the EAWDB did not have any probable risk of loss.
+As of June 30, 2015, the EAWDB did not have any probable risk of loss.